 Data Protection and Digital Information Bill

-If the Bill is passed, everyone in the UK will lose control over how their genetic information is shared and used.
-This could create a 'surveillance state', in which every individual and their relatives can be tracked using their DNA.
-People's genetic information would be open to commercial exploitation and to security risks resulting from misuse by foreign governments.
+If the Bill had been passed, everyone in the UK would have lost control over how their genetic information is shared and used.
+This could have created a 'surveillance state', in which every individual and their relatives could be tracked using their DNA.
+People's genetic information would have been open to commercial exploitation and to security risks resulting from misuse by foreign governments.

 Resources